smokingchmod/smokingchmod/README.md

 - 🤝 I’m looking for help with **anything with game dev or cybersec.
 With joy would listen about your knowledge and share mine.**

+- 🌱 I’m currently learning **C++ | Unreal | Penetration test**

+- 👨‍💻 All of my projects are available **here, on GitHub.**

 - 📝 I regularly write articles on **https://www.facebook.com/mindustrier/ but it's more about my poet work.**

-- 🌱 I’m currently learning **C++ | Unreal | Penetration test**

-- 👨‍💻 All of my projects are available **here, on GitHub.
-It's kinda my portfolio so you can help on what I was working with scientifical help or alone.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">